1:00 pm US Eastern Time

 On May 24, 2017 we heard a first-hand report from delegates who attended the eighth Conference of Parties of the Stockholm Convention (COP8).
 We learned why these chemicals are of particular concern to Indigenous Peoples in the Arctic and what was decided in Geneva, and discussed what actions are needed next.

 - Rochelle Diver, San Francisco Office Director, International Indian Treaty Council

 - Pamela Miller, Executive Director, Alaska Community Action on Toxics

 - Vi Waghiyi, Environmental Health and Justice Program Director, Alaska Community Action on Toxics

-This call will be hosted by the CHE-AK Partnership.
-It will last for 1 hour and will be recorded for the call archive.
+This call was hosted by the CHE-AK Partnership.
+It lasted for 1 hour and was recorded for the call archive.